wadhikar/face-the-music/README.md

 ## Configuration

-Create a .env file in the project root directory for the Spotify API credentials for testing on your local.
-They can be created/retrieved from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+Create a .env file in the project root directory for the Spotify API and Azure Face API credentials for testing on your local.
+They can be created/retrieved from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and from [Azure's Console](https://portal.azure.com/).

 The format that this app looks for is:
   ```
-  CLIENT_ID=<Your client id>
+  SPOTIFY_CLIENT_ID=<Your Spotify client id>
-  CLIENT_SECRET=<Your client secret>
+  SPOTIFY_CLIENT_SECRET=<Your Spotify client secret>
+  FACE_KEY=<Your Azure Face API Key>
+  FACE_END_POINT=<Your Azure Face API endpoint>
   ```

 ## Usage